bnel1201/pediatricIQphantoms/docs/source/contributing.rst

 More resources on documentation: https://www.writethedocs.org/guide/

-.. _docstrings:

 docstrings
 ----------

-The easiest and most effective way to start contributing to the user manual and documentation of the project is by helping improve our `docstrings <https://sphinx-doc.org/en/master/tutorial/automatic-doc-generation.html>`_docstrings, the comments just below the function signature.
+The easiest and most effective way to start contributing to the user manual and documentation of the project is by helping improve our `docstrings <https://sphinx-doc.org/en/master/tutorial/automatic-doc-generation.html>`_ docstrings, the comments just below the function signature.
 Here is a python formatting example:

 .. code-block:: python